 Full of flavour

-This homemade strawberry and basil ice-cream is one of our favourites.
-Combining basil with strawberries is a great mix and with the addition of some freshly ground black pepper just makes those berries sing!
+This homemade strawberry and basil ice cream is one of our favourites.
+Combining basil with strawberries is a great mix and the addition of some freshly ground black pepper just makes those berries sing!

 What are the ingredients for this strawberry and basil ice cream